There's lots of things you can do to help the environment by reducing and reusing your rubbish.

 Parents across Dudley are benefiting from an incentive scheme that’s helping them make the switch from disposables to washable nappies.

-Dudley Council is offering the incentive scheme to encourage parents to use the real nappies because they are more environmentally friendly.
+We are offering the incentive scheme to encourage parents to use the real nappies because they are more environmentally friendly.
 Under the scheme, parents living in the borough can claim £30 when they spend over £50 on washable nappies or accessories.

 Reduce your waste at home

-Reduce your waste out shopping
+Reduce your waste while shopping

 Broken electrical items